leon-arndt/unity-animation-effects/README.md

  3. Add option to randomize sound pitch ✅
  4. Stress-test and optimize performance by improving animation effects lookup speed

-## Used Plugins and Assets
-- Odin Inspector Asset Package (Version 2.1.10)
-- Several public domain (CC0) sounds from freesound.org
-- Mummy by amusedArt from Unity Asset Store

 ## Support
 If you encounter any problems, please open an issue on this repository.
 You can also send a support e-mail to neotalon27@gmail.com and I will try to take a look if I have time.